seven-of-eleven/Lenovo-ThinkPad-L13-Yoga-Hackintosh/README.md

 <summary><strong>Big Sur or Monterey</strong></summary>
 <br>

-Both Airportitlwm kexts for Big Sur and Monterey are installed in the kext folder.
-I have renamed the files to make them easier to identify but they can both be found [here](https://github.com/OpenIntelWireless/itlwm/releases) if you wish to download your own.
-The `Big Sur kext is enabled by default` but you can change that easily in the config.plist file under Kernel. **Be sure to have only one enabled.**

-**NOTE:** There are still some issues with Bluetooth and Wifi on Monterey [see here](https://github.com/seven-of-eleven/Lenovo-ThinkPad-L13-Yoga-Hackintosh/issues/11).
+The EFI folder is setup for Monterey, but you can change that easily by changing the AirportItlwm and Bluetooth kexts, and updating the config.plist.

 </details>